4d/docs/docs/Events/onSelectionChange.md

 ### 4D View Pro
 The current selection of rows or columns is modified.
-In this context, the object returned by the `FORM Event` command contains:
+In this context, the [event object](overview.md#event-object) returned by the `FORM Event` command contains:

 |Property|Type|Description|
 |---|---|---|